Subscribe to the Pragmatic Manager

-Tag cloudage agile agile hiring attractive job audition behavior description question blog candidate career career development column cost of a hire cultural fit culture discrimination diversity experience group interview hiring hiring decision Hiring Geeks That Fit hiring strategy Hiring the Best interpersonal skills interview interview question job ad job analysis job description job search manager Manage Your Job Search network personality type phone screen qualities recruiting reference resume reviewing resume salary negotiation technical skills tests value webinar
+Tag Cloudage agile agile hiring attractive job audition behavior description question blog candidate career career development column cost of a hire cultural fit culture discrimination diversity experience group interview hiring hiring decision Hiring Geeks That Fit hiring strategy Hiring the Best interpersonal skills interview interview question job ad job analysis job description job search manager Manage Your Job Search network personality type phone screen project management qualities recruiting reference resume reviewing resume salary negotiation technical skills value webinar

 Tag Archives: job ad

 I recently worked with a hiring manager who was having trouble with his job ads.
 They were not working for him.
 The ads were not screening out the more senior people.
 They were not screening in the more junior people. … Continue reading

 I’m seeing ads for what should be agile program managers on LinkedIn.
 I can’t tell what these positions really are, but when they say “responsible for management of 15 scrum teams,” that’s an agile software program manager to me.
 But … Continue reading

 I’m teaching PSL this week with Esther and Jerry.
 I met one of the participants for the first time yesterday morning, and he thanked me for writing the Hiring the Best Knowledge Workers book.
 I thanked him, and asked what … Continue reading

 Recently, a reader asked me about applying for a project management job.
 She was missing a particular technical tool, but had plenty of what seemed to me as reasonable job experience.
 I suggested she apply anyway.
 When I see an … Continue reading

 Via Keith Ray, I saw Cory Foy’s Great Job Posting.
 The reason this ad works is that it’s congruent for the job the developer will do.
 Wish I’d thought of an ad like that.